-The stadium is ideal for all rectangular sports and is the home ground of the Melbourne Victory and Melbourne Heart Football Club’s (A-League), Melbourne Storm Rugby League Club (NRL) and the new Melbourne Rebels franchise set to play in the Super 15 Rugby Union competition.
+The stadium is ideal for all rectangular sports and is the home ground of Melbourne Victory and Melbourne City Football Club (A-League), Melbourne Storm Rugby League Club (NRL) and the Melbourne Rebels Super Rugby franchise.
 It also plays host to international matches and hosted Melbourne's matches during the 2015 Asian Cup.
 During this event, and ACL matches, the venue is simply known as Melbourne Rectangular Stadium.

 There are a number of ways to access the venue.
-Located on Olympic Boulevard (Swan Street), it’s just a short walk from Richmond train station while there is a tram stop right out the front.
-There is limited car parking available at the venue however the MCG car park is usually open for most events.
+Located on Olympic Boulevard, it’s just a short walk from Richmond train station, and a tram stop is located right out the front.
+There is limited car parking available at the venue and at Melbourne Park, however the MCG car park is usually open for most events.
 The MCG footbridge connects AAMI Park to the other side of the train lines.

 Construction commenced in late 2007 on the site of Edwin Flack Field.
 An eight-year naming rights sponsorship deal was struck with insurance company AAMI just prior to its opening and has since been extended.

 Facilities at the venue also include 24 18-seat corporate boxes plus external seating, a 1000-capacity dining room, 14 bars, an elite training centre, gymnasium, lap pool and office space for tenant clubs.
 There are two video screens situated in opposite corners while the pitch measures 136 x 82 metres.

 As well as the Victory, Storm and Rebels, the Melbourne Demons Football Club (AFL) also have their training and administrative base at the venue, training on the adjacent sporting field.